DeiC-HPC/cotainr/doc/development/style_guide.rst

 pre-commit
 ----------

 If you like, you can use `pre-commit <https://pre-commit.com/>`_ to automatically check and format your code using a `git pre-commit hook <https://git-scm.com/book/ms/v2/Customizing-Git-Git-Hooks>`_.
 The pre-commit tool is included in the `lint` dependency group (which is also part of the `dev` dependency group) in the cotainr `pyproject.toml <https://github.com/DeiC-HPC/cotainr/blob/main/pyproject.toml>`_ file.
-Thus, an easy way to install pre-commit and setup up the pre-commit hooks for cotainr using the `uv package manager <https://docs.astral.sh/uv/>`_ is to run the following commands in the checked out cotainr git repository root directory:
+Thus, an easy way to install pre-commit and set up the pre-commit hooks for cotainr using the `uv package manager <https://docs.astral.sh/uv/>`_ is to run the following commands in the checked out cotainr git repository root directory:

 .. code-block:: bash